jbhender/Stats506_F20/activities/week2/README.md

 If you need to switch roles within your group, please edit the "roles" sheet as needed.

+If you see 'chat only' in the notes for a group member, please log into your umich Gmail account.
+Then, have the project manager open a google chat for the group.
+On the left-hand menu, click the `+` next to 'chat' and then select 'start a group conversation' and add your group members.
+Thanks for your cooperation!

 ### Roles

 Project Manager - The person in this role should keep the group on task